Submissions

 Archiving

 This journal utilizes the PKP-PN achieving system to create permanent archives of the journal for purposes of preservation and restoration.
+If, for any reason, the PKP platform were to shut down, archived issues of JASC would be housed and made available at https://www.u-school.org/research .

 Take Down Policy